 - Monahan Brook and the rest of the Mink Brook watershed were part of a statewide study by Trout Unlimited and NH Fish and Game biologists in 2011, assisted by the Hanover Conservancy.
 They found that “Hanover’s little Mink Brook and its tributaries showed a surprisingly healthy population of native Eastern Brook Trout.”
 You are now standing at one of those study sites.

-- Corey Road continues as a Class VI Road up to Wolfeboro Road, but today we’ll retrace our steps and head S.
+- Corey Rd continues as a Class VI Road up to Wolfeboro Rd, but today we’ll retrace our steps and head S.

-- Nine minutes’ walk brings you back to the first brook, where several channels join upstream of your crossing.
+- 9 minutes’ walk brings you back to the first brook, where several channels join upstream of your crossing.
 Make a note of the time.

 - Reach the AT and stop to listen to the sighing pines overhead, imagining the open sunny pastures that once flanked the road on both sides, shaded only by the old maples lining the stone walls.

-- Turn L onto the AT and head E toward Three Mile Road (and ultimately, N to Maine!).
+- Turn L onto the AT and head E toward Three Mile Rd (and ultimately, N to Maine!).